zalando-incubator/kube-ingress-aws-controller/README.md

 ## Development Status

 kube-ingress-aws-controller is a work in progress, under active development.
 It aims to be out-of-the-box useful for anyone running Kubernetes.
+Jump down to the [Quickstart](#trying-it-out) to try it out—and please let us know if you have trouble getting it running by filing an [Issue](https://github.com/zalando-incubator/kube-ingress-aws-controller/issues).

 As of this writing, it's being used only in small production use cases at [Zalando](https://tech.zalando.com/), and is not yet battle-tested.
 We're actively seeking devs/teams/companies to try it out and share feedback so we can make improvements.

 We are also eager to bring new contributors on board.
-See [our contributor guidelines](https://github.com/LappleApple/kube-ingress-aws-controller/blob/master/CONTRIBUTING.md) to get started.
+See [our contributor guidelines](https://github.com/LappleApple/kube-ingress-aws-controller/blob/master/CONTRIBUTING.md) to get started, or [claim a "Help Wanted" item](https://github.com/zalando-incubator/kube-ingress-aws-controller/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 ## Why We Created This Ingress Controller